Denver Sewer Scope Inspections (updated)

 Competence and Reassurance

-Another highlight was the competence of the service personnel.
+Another highlight was the service personnel's competence.
 Customers felt reassured by the technicians' expertise.
-One individual mentioned how the technician confidently explained the sewer camera inspection process and assured them that the issue would be resolved quickly—and it was.
+One individual noted that the technician confidently explained the sewer camera inspection process and assured them the issue would be resolved quickly—and it was.

 Effective Communication and Humor